juliuxu/PebbleRuter/pebble_ruter/README.md

 	  - Either make sure it always does
 	  - Or set a timer

-* Better status text

-* Make updated header always visible, and Make background black?
+* Make updated header always visible

-* Add Norwegian text

 * Add settings